Asparaginase erwinia chrysanthemi (Intramuscular)

 Pancreatitis may occur while you are using asparaginase erwinia chrysanthemi.
 Tell your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.

 Check with your doctor right away if you start having increased thirst or hunger, increased urination, pale skin, nausea, sweating, or faintness.
 These may be signs that you are having problems with the amount of blood sugar in your body.

-Tell your doctor right away if you develop confusion, headache, nausea and vomiting, numbness or tingling in the arms or legs, shortness of breath, or chest pain after receiving asparaginase erwinia chrysanthemi.
+Tell your doctor right away if you develop confusion, headache, nausea and vomiting, numbness or tingling in the arms or legs, or chest pain after receiving asparaginase erwinia chrysanthemi.
 These may be symptoms of a serious bleeding or blood clotting problem.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

 - joint pain, stiffness, or swelling